NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/models.md

 ## Simulation Models

 PowerSimulations dynamics supports two formulations for the simulation model and define different methods for each simulation model.
-You can pass `ImplicitModel` or `MassMatrixModel` to a call to Simulation to define the preferred formulation.
+You can pass `ResidualModel` or `MassMatrixModel` to a call to Simulation to define the preferred formulation.

 In this way, we provide a common set of development requirements for contributors of new models that maintains the same flexibility in choosing the solving algorithm.